Romy-K/toilets-den-haag/README.md

 A Jumping-Off Point for Public Toilet Policy in Den Haag

 It's a commonly heard complaint: there is a lack of public toilets in Den Haag.

-The aim of this project is to show that while investing in public toilets is obviously worth it in terms of citizens' health and wellbeing, it might be economically viable, too.
+The aim of this project is to show that while municipal investing in public toilets is obviously 'worth it' in terms of citizens' health and wellbeing, it might be economically viable, too.

 It focuses particularly on seniors, a group that states that a lack of toilets is a reason for them to skip on outings they otherwise would have gone on.

 ## Data used
 - Public Toilets Den Haag